wbuchanan/crossvalidate/README.md

 The programs in the cross validate package will handle the construction of the variables and passing them to the function name that users pass to the programs.

+### Building the library
+Once we are ready to build the Mata library we should do the following:

+`
+// Clear everything from memory clear all

+// Define all of the Mata functions in memory do crossvalidate.mata

+// Build the library with all of the functions defined in crossvalidate.mata lmbuild libxv

+// If the library is already built, use this instead: lmbuild libxv, replace
+`

 ## Testing/QA
 - [x] Test function getifin
 - [x] Test function getnoifin